noor-faozi/Student-KPI/README.md

    $dbname = "mykpi";

-8. Run the Application
+6. Run the Application</br>
    Open your web browser.</br>
    Navigate to the project URL:</br>
    http://localhost/Student-KPI/</br>
-   You should see the application homepage.
+   You should see the homepage.

-10. Default Login Credentials
+7. Default Login Credentials</br>
    You can log in using the following credentials:</br>
    Username: 1234</br>
    Password: User@2024</br>